shabbarvejlani/Advanced-Physical-Design-Using-Openlane-Skywater130/README.md

 # Advanced-Physical-Design-Using-Openlane-Skywater130
 The following are summary of learnings from the workshop on "Advanced Physical Design Using Openlane Skywater130" orginized by VSD abd sponsored by Efabless from 3rd August-7th August 2022.
+The objective of the workshop was to get hands-on experience with Physical Design using the Openlane flow on an example design.
+It covered various configuration options available for every stage of the process, steps to analyze the logs & results and further introduced basic ECO flows when there are timing violations.
+Furthermore, it went through the flow of creating, characterizing and using custom inverter std cell into the openlane process.
+The workshop vsd-iat web portal provided videos on the theory followed by video walkthrough on labs and an optional assignment/exploration part.

 # Overview of Openlane
 Openlane is a RTL2GDS  flow, using multiple open-source tools to perform the stages in the ASIC physical design process.